nathan-collins/existing-check/README.md

 ## Existing Check

-This needs to be modified before it is ready for for use.
+Lots to do before this is ready for any usage